 In alternative cancer treatment, practitioners use DMSO to enable chemotherapy to focus specifically on cancer cells by opening their ports.
 The DMSO binds to chemotherapy drugs, targets the cancer cells, and drags chemotherapy into the cells, and the chemotherapy now kills its target: the cancer cells.

-DMSO’s main advantage is that much less chemotherapy is needed as it targets cancer cells killing more of them and do much less damage to non-cancerous cells.
+DMSO’s main advantage is that much less chemotherapy is needed as it targets cancer cells, killing more of them and doing much less damage to non-cancerous cells.

-A research from 2010 concludes that: “Methyl sulfone may have clinical potential as a non-toxic agent effective against metastatic melanoma.
-Additionally, methyl sulfone has promise as a tool to explore the molecular mechanisms of metastatic transformation as well as fundamental processes such as cell migration, contact inhibition, wound healing and cellular senescence”
+Research from 2010 concludes that: “Methyl sulfone may have clinical potential as a non-toxic agent effective against metastatic melanoma.
+Additionally, methyl sulfone has promise as a tool to explore the molecular mechanisms of metastatic transformation as well as fundamental processes such as cell migration, contact inhibition, wound healing and cellular senescence.”

 Another study that was done in 2012 focused on DMSO and lung cancer.
 Evidence showed that DMSO could help boost a protein called HLJ1, which fights against tumors in lung cancer cells.
 The study concluded that DMSO might be a useful starting point for creating new drugs to fight cancer.

 In 2023, a review of all published research data related to using DMSO concluded, “DMSO might be implemented as an effective, safe, and inexpensive differentiation-inducing therapeutic agent to enhance the overall efficacy of the established conventional and complementary cancer treatments.” and “Besides the documented robust differentiation-inducing activities, DMSO has also demonstrated several anti-cancer properties that could further benefit cancer patients, including suppressing proliferation and inducing apoptosis”.

 What does DMSO do to cancer?